real-dcnet/dcnet-source/python/src/README.md

 To start the tcp test automation process, go to the test directory and run the command:
 ```
-./automate_tcp_tests.sh <test data directory> <logfile> <max test trials>
+./automate_tcp_tests.sh <test data directory> <logfile> <max test trials> <with traffic>
 ```
 The command inputs follow the same convention as those for the ping test automation.
+The with traffic parameter takes true or false representing if the tcp test should be run with other traffic throughout the system.

 To run the cleanup_automation.sh go to the test directory and run the command:
 ```